Learn something new every day

 More Info... by email

-A textile supplier also has to have fabric to supply or be able to get it, and also has to be able to find clients who want it.
-This means he has to know both people who make fabrics and those who use them — and the need for a fabric supply isn't limited to your local craft store.
-Clothing companies have an obvious demand for fabric.
-Automakers also need fabric, albeit usually a different type.
-A textile supplier has to decide if he's going to supply all types of fabrics or limit his inventory to suit a particular industry.
+A textile supplier also has to have fabric to supply or be able to get it, and having a roster of clients who want to make purchases is essential as well.
+What this means from a more practical perspective is that you need to know both people who make fabrics and those who use them, and you must usually work to maintain good relationships with everyone.
+Choosing a niche is also usually important, since so many people use and need textiles.
+Clothing companies have an obvious demand for fabric, but so do automakers, aircraft designers, and furniture upholsterers.
+Even within these categories there are usually different specializations.
+A textile supplier usually has to decide fairly early on if he's going to supply all types of fabrics or limit his inventory to suit a particular industry.

 Regardless of the path you choose in deciding to become a textile supplier, you will need to have or acquire a solid understanding of cost/expense ratios and be able to calculate your profit margins.
-This will allow you to establish competitive product pricing and help you in starting and developing a textile supply business.
+This will allow you to establish competitive product pricing and help you in starting and developing a successful business no matter your niche.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!